LBrink05/Project-Period-Image-Recognition/README.md

 9. pirpurmoreal2 - mix of pirpur and more aluminium (darker, more connected foam)
 10. pirpurmorebitumen - mix of pirpur and more bitumen

-For the classifications we abided by these guidelines:
+For the manual classifications we abided by these guidelines:
 Classification order is FOAM, BITUMEN, ALUMINIUM, EPS.

 pirpur: HIGH NONE NONE NONE,